 If you have a child visitation agreement…

 You have the rights defined in the visitation agreement.
 If the visitation agreement is being violated or otherwise not upheld, you have the legal right to report it and appeal the decision.
 If at any time you feel the agreement is unfair, you have the right to modify the agreement.
-It’s best to have a lawyer who is familiar with your case and can continue to defend your rights as a father throughout the length of the agreement.
+It’s to have a lawyer who is familiar with your case and can continue to defend your rights as a father throughout the length of the agreement.

 If you pay or are behind on child support…

-It’s best not to wait until you can’t pay or are in violation of child support payments to contact a lawyer.
+It’s not to wait until you can’t pay or are in violation of child support payments to contact a lawyer.
 However, if you find yourself in a bad situation, your father’s rights lawyer can help you navigate the legal requirements for paying child support and avoiding legal problems.
 By working with your lawyer, you’ll ensure child support is current and you have nothing to fear.